hannobraun/hanno.braun-odw.eu/website/content/about.md

 title = "About"
 +++

 Hey, I'm Hanno!
 I'm writing here about what happens in my workshop, and some stuff related to that.
-Check out my {{ ext_link(url="https://hanno.braun-odw.eu/", text="personal website") }}, if you want to know more about me.

 Want to contact me?
 Here's how: